nasa/astrobee_android/gs_examples/sci_cam_image/readme.md

 Run on your development machine:

-  cd $ANDROID_PATH/gs_examples/sci_cam_image2
+  cd $ANDROID_PATH/gs_examples/sci_cam_image
   ANDROID_HOME=$HOME/Android/Sdk ./gradlew assembleDebug

 Copy the obtained APK to the LLP processor of the robot, for example, as:

-  rsync -avzP app/build/outputs/apk/app-debug.apk bsharp-llp:sci_cam_image2.apk
+  rsync -avzP app/build/outputs/apk/app-debug.apk bsharp-llp:sci_cam_image.apk

 ## Setting up some tools on LLP